-- The student will be allowed to present their case and information regarding the appeal. - 2.
+- 1. The student will be allowed to present their case and information regarding the appeal. - 2.
 The SAAC members may question the student regarding the appeal. - 3.
 When all information regarding the student's appeal has been presented and there are no remaining questions, the student will be dismissed from the hearing. - 4.
 The faculty member(s) or witnesses involved with the appeal will be allowed to enter the proceeding and present their response and information regarding the appeal. - 5.
 The SAAC members may question the faculty member(s) or witnesses regarding their response to the appeal. - 6.
-When all information regarding the faculty member(s) or witnesses' responses have been presented and there are no remaining questions, the faculty member(s) and witnesses will be dismissed from the hearing appeal.
-The SAAC shall determine any other conditions associated with the appeal decision.
-This portion of the appeal process will not be audio recorded.
+When all information regarding the faculty member(s) or witnesses' responses has been presented and there are no remaining questions, the faculty member(s) and witnesses will be dismissed from the hearing.